-Progent's ProSight Network Audits are a quick and low-cost way for small and medium-size businesses to get an objective assessment of the health of their IT system.
-Based on a selection of the leading remote monitoring and management (RMM) tools in the industry, and supervised by Progent's certified group of IT professionals, ProSight Network Audits show you how closely the configuration of your essential infrastructure devices adhere to industry best practices.
-Both the Basic and Advanced versions of ProSight Network Audit services are offered at a budget-friendly, one-time cost and provide instant benefits such as a more manageable Active Directory (AD) environment.
-Both versions also include one year of advanced remote network monitoring and management (RMM).
-Benefits can include lower-cost network management, improved compliance with government and industry security requirements, more efficient utilization of IT assets, faster troubleshooting, more reliable backup and restore, and less downtime.
-See more about ProSight Network Audits network infrastructure assessment.
+Progent's ProSight Network Audits are a fast and affordable way for small and mid-size organizations to obtain an unbiased evaluation of the overall health of their IT system.
+Powered by a selection of the leading remote monitoring and management (RMM) tools available, and supervised by Progent's world-class group of information technology experts, ProSight Network Audits show you how closely the deployment of your essential infrastructure assets conform to best practices.
+The Basic and Advanced versions of ProSight Network Audit services are offered at a budget-friendly, one-time cost and provide instant benefits like a more manageable Active Directory (AD) environment.
+Both versions also come with a year of state-of-the-art remote network monitoring and management.
+Benefits can include easier network management, improved compliance with information security requirements, more efficient utilization of IT assets, quicker problem resolution, more reliable backup and recovery, and higher availability.
+See more about ProSight Network Audits network infrastructure review.

-The ProSight Ransomware Preparedness Report is a low-cost service centered on a phone discussion with a Progent information assurance consultant.
-The fact-finding interview is intended to help evaluate your company's preparedness to block ransomware or recover quickly following an attack by a ransomware strain like Ryuk, WannaCry, MongoLock, or Locky.
-Progent will consult with you directly to collect information about your existing security profile and backup/recovery system, and Progent will then deliver a custom Basic Security and Best Practices Report describing how you can follow best practices to deploy an efficient AV and backup environment that minimizes your vulnerability to a ransomware attack and aligns with your company's needs.
-For additional information, see Progent's ProSight Ransomware Preparedness Report.
+Progent's ProSight Ransomware Preparedness Report is an affordable service centered on a brief discussion with a Progent information assurance expert.
+The fact-finding interview is intended to help assess your organization's ability to defend against ransomware or recover quickly after an attack by a ransomware strain like Ryuk, WannaCry, NotPetya, or Hermes.
+Progent will work with you personally to gather information about your current antivirus tools and backup system, and Progent will then produce a custom Basic Security and Best Practices Report document describing how you can follow industry best practices to build a cost-effective AV and backup system that minimizes your exposure to ransomware and meets your business needs.
+For details, refer to The ProSight Ransomware Preparedness Report.

 Contact Progent for More Information about ProSight Email Guard Security Gateway Services